This Kueh Kayu Ubi (Steamed Tapioca Kueh) post may contain affiliate links. Please read my disclaimer.

 - Grate the tapioca using a food processor with a grating blade or grate manually.

 - Squeeze the juice out from the grated tapioca as much as possible.
+Note: squeezing out the juice will reduce the amount of moisturen which might affect the cooking duration.

 - Transfer the batter into a lined steamer plate.
 Use a spatula to level the batter.